golemfactory/yapapi-service-manager/README.md

 ## yapapi-service-manager vs yapapi

-The official Golem python requestor development library is [yapapi](https://github.com/golemfactory/yapapi).
+The official Golem python requestor agent library is [yapapi](https://github.com/golemfactory/yapapi).
 `yayapi` is used internally in `yapapi-service-manager`, so there's exactly nothing this library can do that is not available in pure `yapapi`.

 `yapapi-service-manager` provides a higher-level services API than `yapapi`.
 Main features:

 * create/destroy services on demand
-* persistent wrapper objects that are created before agreement is signed & stay after it was terminated
+* service wrapper objects that are created before agreement is signed & stay after it was terminated
-* most of the interface is `sync` (although this is still an `async` library that will not work when called in non-async context)
+* fire-and-forget methods with synchronous interface (although this is still an `async` library that will not work when called in non-async context)

+There are a lot of features available in `yapapi` but not in `yagna-service-manager`.
-On the other hand, if you need either one of
+If you need either one of:

 * [task API](https://handbook.golem.network/requestor-tutorials/task-processing-development)
 * efficient way of spawning multiple services in [clusters](https://handbook.golem.network/yapapi/api-reference#cluster-objects)
 * stable backward-compatible API & support

-than you should use `yapapi`.
+than you should use pure `yapapi`.

 Note: this library changes the way services are *managed*, but the way they are *defined* is exactly the same as in `yapapi`.